|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See SHW weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are strongly overbought.
-Use the Technical Stock Screener to see the list of stocks with strongly overbought weekly overbought Williams' Percentage Range and Lane's Stochastic.
-Weekly Lane's Stochastic has bearish divergence.
-Use the following links to access the Lane's Stochastic help, or use the Technical Stock Screener to see the list of stocks with weekly Lane's Stochastic bearish divergence.
-The divergence between price and indicator is considering one of the most important buy/sell stocks trading signal.
+Weekly Technical Indicators: [See SHW weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
-The weekly MACD line is above its signal line since April 19, 2013.
-This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is near its high and getting bigger.
-It indicates that the current medium-term uptrend is strong.
+Use the following link to access Williams' Percentage Range help.
+The weekly MACD line is below its signal line since September 26, 2025.
+The distance between MACD and the signal line is low, but getting bigger.
 Use the following link to access a MACD help.

 | |